phil-krull/booksAndAuthorLINQQueryPractice/README.md

 #Books and Authors LINQ Query Practice

-1. Copy the booksAndAuthors.sql script and paste in workbench to create the database.
+1. Run the booksAndAuthors.sql script and paste in workbench to create the database.
 2. Create an appsettings.json file and paste the following code, changing the username, password and port fields.

 ```javascript